tanishaagarwal03/creative-project-4/CP4 APIDOC MD.md

 **Returned Data Format**: JSON

 **Description:**
-Returns a JSON collection of products that are availabe on the game/gift store, which can be separated out into different categories (TODO: specify once we choose what we want to do)
+Returns a JSON collection of products that are availabe on the electronic game store, which can be separated out into different categories

 **Parameters**
 * category=_____ (optional -> chosen by dropdown HTML component, default to All)